DiputacioBarcelona/decidim-diba/decidim-censuses/README.md

 > Add census authorization to Decidim platform

-Allows to upload a census CSV file to perform authorizations agains real user age.
+Allows to upload a census CSV file to perform authorizations against real users parameterised by their age.

 ## Usage